KARANAMMANI2025/myProjectdemo/README.md

 # myProjectdemo
-It is the demo project for training
+It is the demo project for training.
+It is for demo purpose